reneklootwijk/node-mideahvac/README.md

 By specifying the level you can control the amount of logging generated.

 More information on Winston can be found here: https://www.npmjs.com/package/winston

+# Observations
+As a test I monitored my 4 identical AC units (Artel) for a couple of days 24hr/day.
+1 unit was monitored via a serialbridge connection the others via the Midea Cloud.
+The units monitored via the Midea Cloud reported sometimes wrong values for various properties (e.g. powerOn, hortizontalSwingActive, setpoint) while the unit monitored via the serialbridge did not show this behaviour.
+Also the Midea Cloud regularly returned an error (timeout or system error) or was unavailable completely for hours.
+This makes me conclude the Midea Cloud is unreliable.

 # To do
 * Support Fahrenheit